-How Do VPNs Keep You Protected Online?
+First and Foremost - How Do VPNs Keep You Protected Online?

-You might know that VPN stands for Virtual Private Network, but many Internet users are still unclear on what exactly this means.
-So, first, let's talk about the way VPNs keeps you safe online.
+You might know that 'VPN' stands for 'Virtual Private Network,' but many are still unclear on what exactly that means.
+So, first, let's talk about the way VPNs keep you safe online.

 Because you did not directly request to go there, the website does not know who you are.
-Your ISP is also kept in the dark due to the encryption used with the VPN.
-If there’s anyone interested in finding out who accessed certain content online, the VPN would be their only possible source.
+Your ISP is also kept in the dark due to the encryption used by your VPN.
+If anyone is interested in finding out who accessed certain content online, the VPN would be their only possible source.

 As you can guess, we brought you a simplified explanation of what happens in the background when you use a VPN.
 For a more detailed explanation, we have our dedicated article on how VPNs work - so make sure to check it out.